lesterw1/Posh-Spotify/README.md

     1. **ClientId** - The Spotify integration key.
     2. **SecretKey/SecretKeyEncrypted** - The Spotify secret key associated with the integration key.
 If the **SecretKey** key is used then the secret key is in plain text.
 If the **SecretKeyEncrypted** key is used then the secret key is a string representation of a standard *SecureString*.
 If both keys are used only the **SecretKeyEncrypted** key will be used.
-    3. **ApiHostname** - The hostname of the API host used to process the API calls.

 4. The inner hashtable can optionally have the following keys: